 6. Be grateful

 Don’t set your mind on things you don’t possess…but count the blessings

 How many of us wish we had more?
-We look at our peers with secret envy or resentment?
+Do we look at our peers with secret envy or resentment?
 How many of us take the opportunity to see what we already have?
 Take a moment each day to list three things you are grateful for.
 Soon you will realise you have so much already and certainly enough to help you get to where you want to be.

 7. Be Kind

 An antidote to battle unkindness, we were given kindness.

-Aurelius would tell himself never to say or do anything that if exposed to the public, would bring him shame.
+Aurelius would tell himself never to say or do anything that if exposed, would bring him shame.
 How many of us would feel horrified if our WhatsApp messages were leaked?
 Words and actions have powerful consequences.
 Talk is too often cheap.

 Aurelius is also reminding himself to be kinder to his mistakes.
 Watch negative internal thoughts, because we often become them…

 Your mind will take the shape of what you frequently hold in thought.

 Be your biggest cheerleader and know you can only be and do what you imagine – so imagine something wonderful.

 8. Find a mentor

 Mastery of reading and writing requires a master.
 Still, more so life…go straight to the seat of intelligence—your own, the world’s, your neighbours.

 There are people out there who have already experienced your pains, challenges, hopes and goals.
 Seek them out and learn what you can.
 Likewise, be available to those who want to learn from you.
 No one changes anything alone.

 9. Do less